-- A valid social security number has not been provided, or - An application for a social security number has not been made, or - Proof of application for a social security number has not been provided, or - The number has not been reported within the defined period.
+- A valid SSN has not been provided, or - An application for an SSN has not been made, or - Proof of application for an SSN has not been provided, or - The number has not been reported within the defined period.

-EXCEPTION: Battered aliens may receive FIP before applying for a social security number.
+EXCEPTION: Battered aliens may receive FIP before applying for an SSN.
 See 4-L, Battered Aliens for more information.

 If the excluded person is the parent or needy specified relative, that person may still act as payee for any eligible children.
-A social security number or proof is not required of a payee who is not a member of the eligible group.
+An SSN or proof is not required of a payee who is not a member of the eligible group.